-In 2017-2018, the Ontario CLRI strengthened the LTC sector by engaging 62% of the 627 LTC homes, and thus impacted more than 53,000 residents across the province.
+The Ontario CLRI supported the LTC sector in 2019/20 by engaging 83% of the 600+ LTC homes and potentially impacting the care of more than 68,000 residents across the province.

-We ensured workforce excellence through training, programs and practice change, often in partnership with LTC homes, colleges, universities and other stakeholders.
-In total, 127,380 hours of training were offered to more than 6,500 staff and students.
+We built up the LTC workforce through education and training, resources, and practice change, often in partnership with LTC homes, colleges, universities and other stakeholders.
+More than 164,900 hours of training were offered to more than 6,000 team members, clinicians, and students.

-We sparked change by sharing ideas, innovations and evidence to empower LTC homes and stakeholders to implement new practices.
-We held 137 knowledge mobilization activities that empowered 7,650 stakeholders to help front-line care providers in the implementation and delivery of high quality practice change.
+We sparked change by sharing ideas, innovations and evidence to help LTC homes and stakeholders to implement new practices.
+We had 142 knowledge mobilization activities and helped to spread more than 210 resources that the Program identified, created or developed.

 19 research and innovation grants supported